museum4punkt0/Future-Walk/README.md

 # Technical Documentation of the Programming

 This document offers technical details on this repository and act as an intro guide to the code.
 It is aimed at anyone trying to understand what the code is doing.
-The app will compile but will only show the content of an example project unless the content of project is changed.
+The app will compile but will only show the content of an example project unless the content of the project is changed.

 ## General Structure and Remarks